SaadMuhammad/snowflake_assistant/README.md

 # snowflake_assistant
-this repo contain code for snowflake hackathon: future of AI is OPEN
+this repo contains code for the snowflake hackathon: future of AI is OPEN